Langiri/Langiri/README.md

 - 👀 I’m interested in web development and machine learning
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me instagram @val.le8
+- 📫 How to reach me instagram @val.le8 linked in @Valentine Langiri
 - 😄 Pronouns: Her/She
 - ⚡ Fun fact: Consistency keeps you from falling beacause when you take a break you break down:)